reactorcoremeltdown/reactorcoremeltdown/README.md

 + 🛠️ Infrastructure as Code.
 Had worked with Puppet, Ansible, Terraform; personally prefer plain old Makefiles.

 ### What else I am familiar with:

 + ☁️  AWS (the whole CRUD stack starting with ELB, ECS in the middle, and a variety of services around)
 + 💻 Various flavours of Linux distributions(currently preferring Debian and Ubuntu, had also worked with CentOS)
 + 💽 DBMS.
 Mostly MySQL, had worked with MongoDB and PostgreSQL
 + 🎰 Queue services.
 Had worked with RabbitMQ and beanstalkd, running my own queue engine FSMQ
 + 🌐 Web servers and load balancers.
 Broad experience of working with NGINX and HAProxy
++ ⚙️  Kubernetes.
+That, I think, does not need any introduction.
++ 🕸 Istio.
+Already 1 year into this thing and still learning.

 ### Besides code and work